SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Data Types in MySQL**
-- Data types supported by MySQL their uses
+- Data types supported by MySQL and their limits

 **2. Database Modeling**
 - Creating a database and working with it